godbout/alfred-airpodspro-connector/README.md

 # SHAMELESS FORK FROM Alfred AirPods Connector

 Original fantastic work is at [mariuskiessling/alfred-airpods-connector](https://github.com/mariuskiessling/alfred-airpods-connector).
-I was just not fan of the icons and the connect/disconnection functionality.
+I was just not a fan of the icons and of the connect/disconnect functionality.

 ## Documentation